LayoutDETR: Detection Transformer Is a Good Multimodal Layout Designer: Experiments

 \section{Experiments}

-\textbf{Datasets.} Ablation study and user study are conducted on our newly-curated ad banner dataset with 7,196 samples.
+\textbf{Datasets.} Ablation study and user study are conducted on our ad banner dataset with 7,196 samples.
 Comparisons to baselines are additionally performed on the CGL dataset with 59,978 valid Chinese ad banner samples~\cite{zhou2022composition}, and on the CLAY dataset with 32,063 valid mobile application UI samples~\cite{li2022learning}.
-We apply the same OCR and image inpainting processes to CGL and CLAY datasets, in order to extract texts as part of input conditions, and separate between foreground and background.
+Besides background image and foreground text conditions, it also involves foreground image conditions.
+We apply the same OCR and image inpainting processes to CGL and CLAY datasets, in order to extract texts as part of input conditions, and separate apart foreground from background.
 90\% of the samples are used for training and 10\% for testing.

-\textbf{Baselines.} We select six recent methods covering a variety of generative paradigms and architectures: LayoutGAN++~\cite{kikuchi2021constrained} (GAN paradigm, transformer architecture), READ~\cite{patil2020read} (VAE paradigm, RvNN architecture), Vinci~\cite{guo2021vinci} (VAE paradigm, LSTM architecture), LayoutTransformer~\cite{gupta2021layouttransformer} (ARM paradigm, transformer architecture), CGL-GAN~\cite{zhou2022composition} (GAN + DETR paradigm, transformer architecture), and ICVT~\cite{cao2022geometry} (VAE + DETR paradigm, transformer architecture).
+\textbf{Baselines.} We select six recent methods covering a variety of generative paradigms and architectures listed in Table~\ref{tab:method_summary}: LayoutGAN++~\cite{kikuchi2021constrained}, READ~\cite{patil2020read}, Vinci~\cite{guo2021vinci}, LayoutTransformer~\cite{gupta2021layouttransformer}, CGL-GAN~\cite{zhou2022composition}, and ICVT~\cite{cao2022geometry}.
 We noted that LayoutTransformer~\cite{gupta2021layouttransformer} is empirically superior to the more recent work BLT~\cite{kong2021blt}, the same observation as Row 1 v.s.
-Row 8 in Table 2 of \cite{jiang2022unilayout}.
+Row 8 in Table 2 of~\cite{jiang2022unilayout}.
 We therefore did not experiment with BLT.
+Several baselines do not allow background conditions and/or foreground text/image conditions.
+We integrate our encoders to their models for fair comparisons.